sentient-agi/Sentient-Agent-Framework/.github/ISSUE_TEMPLATE/bug_report.md

 - Commit/Release:

 **Additional context**
-Add any other context/screenshots here.
+Add any other context/screenshots here..